Solidarność (video game): Gameplay and plot

-Set in Poland in the 1980s, the player takes the role of the leader of an illegal union, and aims to gain more support in 8 regions than the Communists.
+Set in Poland in the 1980s, the player takes the role of the leader of an illegal union, and aims to gain more support in 7 regions than the Communists.
 The player achieves this through speeches, printing leaflets, organizing demonstrations and strikes.
-The 8 regions that Poland is divided into are: Pomerania, Northeastern (areas of Warmia, Mazury and Podlasie), Greater, Mazovia, Lower Silesia, Upper Silesia, and Malopolska.
+The 7 regions that Poland is divided into are called: Pomerania, Northeastern, Greater Poland, Mazovia, Lower Silesia, Upper Silesia, and Lesser Poland.

 Critical reception

 Gry Online felt the game had a "thought-out visual frame" and represented the transition in gaming production between the 1980s and 1990s.
 Eurogamer thought that even by 2015 the game was absorbing, and that players soon forgot about the "archaic layout".
 Komputer Świat said that while the title is not commonly known and remembered, it is a very important topic within Polish video gaming history.

 The game is unrelated to the educational title Solidarność: Menedżer Konspiracji.